MNiMORPH/LSDTT-network-tool/README.md

 # LSDTT-network-tool
 Builds a vectorized drainage network from LSDTopoTools outputs, divided at tributary junctions.
 Uses: analysis, plotting, GIS, model input.

+# Guide

+## Initial step: build the channel network using lsdtt-network-tool.py

+lsdtt-network-tool.py creates a geopackage containing a channel networkmade of line segments from the points outputted by the chi-mapping tool.
+In other words, it creates a network of lines that show the channels generated during the chi mapping.
+These lines can be easily imported into your favorite GIS software.

+### Inputs
+_Necessary inputs:_

+* file_input: The *_MChiSegmented.csv output from LSDTT2

+* file_output: The filename for the output geodatabase(s)

+_Optional inputs:_

+* --basin_key=BASIN_KEY: adding this flag allows you to select a single basin for which to generate a network.
+If the --basin_key flag is not used, then all channels generated during chi-mapping will be included in the geopackage

+* -n (--node_export): adding this flag tells the program to export all nodes (in addition to all line segments) to a geopackage.
+Including this flag is necessary if you are to use lsdtt-channel-plotter.py.

+### Outputs

+* file_output.gpkg

+* file_output_nodes.gpkg (only with use of -n / --node_export flag)

+### Example workflow

+## Final step: generate plots of the network and the channel long profile using lsdtt-channel-plotter.py

 # Goals for Network Tool
 ## Inputs
 ### Input chi analysis output from LSDTT